makubacki/tianocore.github.io/ECC-tool.md

 **Ecc –c  D:/AWORK/edk2/BaseTools/Source/Python/Ecc/config.ini**
 **-e D:/AWORK/edk2/BaseTools/Source/Python/Ecc/exception.xml -t D:/AWORK/edk2/MdePkg -r MdePkgECC.csv** <br>

-(Notes: When run ECC for a specific sub-dir, it may report some error such as some library instance are not used, but when run ECC for the whole project, these errors are gone.
-So we can ignore such kind of error when run ECC for a specific sub-dir.)<br>
+(Notes: When running ECC for a specific sub-dir, it may report some errors such as some library instances are not used, but when running ECC for the whole project, these errors are gone.
+We can ignore such kind of error when running ECC for a specific sub-dir.)<br>

 **6).
 You may need to maintain the config.ini and exception.xml files by yourself for your project.**<br>